xiaojinglin/solarApp/README.md

 <h2>SolarApp</h2>
-This is an app that showcase solar products' information.
+This is an app that showcases solar products' information.
 It's based on Mongodb+Express.js+Angular+Node.js.
 <img src="public/images/solar1.png" >
 <p>When clicking the "Add product" button, you can add new product to the list:</p>
 <img src="public/images/solar2.png" >